-Dosage amount will be reduced in animals with compromised kidney function.
+Dosage amount will be reduced in animals with compromised kidney or liver function.

 Fluconazole for dogs is generally given in tablet or liquid form once a day by mouth, with or without food, for the duration of time prescribed by your veterinarian.
 This medication is often prescribed for several weeks or months.
 If your dog vomits or acts ill, administer medication with food or treats, and always have fresh water available.